 Paul McAndrew of Aerofoil Energy said “Rolling out Aerofoils across an estate the size of Tesco’s will have a tangible impact on energy consumption at a national level and confirms Aerofoil Energy as the number one choice for shelf-edge technology.
 But that’s only half the story – adopting our Vortex technology for Tesco’s new-build cabinets will set a new standard for energy and temperature performance in supermarket refrigeration generally.”

 The Aerofoils are manufactured in Britain from 100% recycled aluminium, which itself is a fully recyclable material.
 Overall, the adoption of Aerofoils delivers significant benefits for retailers from a sustainability perspective and will make wide-ranging positive contributions to Tesco’s environmental goals.

-“The team at Williams Advanced Engineering welcomes the adoption of Aerofoils by Tesco, applying Formula One-derived aerodynamics technology into their stores,” said Craig Wilson, Managing Director of Williams Advanced Engineering.
+“The team at WAE welcomes the adoption of Aerofoils by Tesco, applying Formula One-derived aerodynamics technology into their stores,” said Craig Wilson, Managing Director of WAE.
 “Our mission is to deliver inspired engineering for a sustainable future and it is great news to see the adoption of this technology by such a respected global retailer.”